cdk8s-team/cdk8s-hasura/README.md

 # cdk8s-jamstack

-Deploy a Jamstack application to Kubernetes.
+Deploy a Jamstack application to Kubernetes using CDK8s+.

 This Jamstack application consists of: